Get the Recipes

 Despite what a certain reputable but totally unnamed source would have you believe, picture-perfect blueberry pie is ridiculously easy to make.
 That's because blueberries aren't some mystery of the universe, filled with variables no man can account for, they're filled with water.
 Tasty water, to be sure, but water that can be accurately gauged thanks to something known as a scale.

-Because the weight of a fruit gives us a reliable indication of its water content, we can easily predict how much starch is needed to form a gel and how much sugar is needed to protect that starch from thermal hydrolysis (a.k.a., overcooking).
+Whether it's fresh or frozen (more on that here), a fruit's weight gives us a reliable indication of its water content, so we can easily predict how much starch is needed to form a gel and how much sugar is needed to protect that starch from thermal hydrolysis, a.k.a. overcooking.
 You can read up on the science behind my formula here, but in practice all you have to know is this: Whatever your fruit, you'll need 5.5% of its weight in tapioca starch and 25% of its weight in sugar, tossed in a crust, baked until bubbling hot, and cooled to 85°F. With those rules, you can always count on a pie that's juicy yet beautifully thick, never runny or gloppy.

 Truth be told, it doesn't matter whether you've got blueberries, cherries, or plums because water is the only factor we need to account for when it comes to thickening a pie.
 But wait, you cry.
 What about pectin?
 Doesn't that, like, have something to do with pie?